jdnoc/onepercentgrowth/_posts/2017-8-22-daily-routine.markdown

 I desperately want to be consistent.
 I want to be reliable.
 I want to be the person I know I can to be.

+I would like to start by getting up at 6 AM, following going to bed at 11 PM.
+I want to start getting less sleep.
+I want to be able to run on 6 - 6.5 solid hours, meaning I will need to have good healthy routines in place to stay alert and fresh.

+It would be nice to do 11 to 5, that would mean I could pretty much have an evening routine even after doing things in the evening with family and friends.